drubach/Concentration/README.md

 2. To know who developed the game and to be able to contact them easily.

 ### Design Choices
 - Design choices were made to be visually appealing to young users easy to navigate and play the game.
+Images are simple clear and colorful and the base site colors, sky blue, royal blue, lawn green and wide black borders for all sections are high in contrast and evoke a playful environment in which to play.

 **Fonts**
 - The primary font **Roboto** was chosen and **Sans Serif** is used as a back up in case of a failure to load.

 **Colors**
-- The main colors used are **light blue**, **royal blue**, and **lawn green**.
+- The main colors used are **light blue**, **royal blue**, **lawn green** and **black**.

 **Styling**
-- Styling is purposely colorful, complementary in contrast with large dark borders.
+- Styling is purposely colorful, and high in contrast and complementary, with large dark borders.
 Images are cartoon-like and brightly colored as well.

 **Backgrounds**
 - The header background is **light blue**.